OrangeAVA/Ultimate-Web-Authentication-Handbook/python-js/chapter-4/README.md

 4. While SAML only provides guidance for message passing in SLO, a good SLO implementation requires robust error handling for failures in distributed systems.

+5. We have not implemented the listing of active sessions on the IDP UI.